Michaelzag/grafeo/CONTRIBUTING.md

 ## Architecture

-See [ARCHITECTURE.md](.claude/ARCHITECTURE.md) for the full picture.
-The short version:

 | Crate | What it does |
 | ----- | ------------ |
 | `grafeo` | Top-level facade, re-exports public API |